-The Sydney Gardens Supper Boxes
+The Supper Boxes

-Sydney Gardens was open to anyone who could afford the entry fee.
-Thrilling entertainments such as grand firework displays, acrobats, dancing, concerts and balloon ascents awaited in the evenings, or during the day one might take tea, walk the gardens, read the papers and dine on cold meats and pastries in one of the outdoor shelters known as Supper Boxes.
+Visitors might take tea, walk in the gardens, read the papers or dine on cold meats and pastries, in one of the outdoor shelters, known as, Supper Boxes.

 The concept of ‘going out’ for a meal in public, as a couple or a family, did not exist, and the modern restaurant, with formal place settings, a menu and a wine list, was a French invention of the 1780s.